TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 ## Lessons Learned

-* Defintely plan before coding
+* Definitely plan before coding
 * Understand the full scope of the project to effectively plan and program
 * Go in with the Object-Oriented Programming (OOP) mindset: it will help clean up the code.
     Each page gets its own object, in a separate ``.js` file.
 That way, each object would have "Events that can occur".